terraform-google-modules/terraform-google-slo/modules/slo-pipeline/README.md

 - An **App Engine application** enabled on this project.

-See the [example_project.tf](../../examples/example_project.tf) for an example to create this project and enable the App Engine application using Terraform and the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory).
+See the [fixture project](../../test/setup/main.tf) for an example to create this project and enable the App Engine application using Terraform and the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs